fiahs99/os-ticket-ls/README.md

 <img src="https://i.imgur.com/eWrMCkI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Ryu, one of our customers, is opening a new ticket under the Business Critical Outage help topic.
-The issue reported is that the CRM software is down.
+Jay, one of our customers, is opening a new ticket under the Report a Problem help topic.
+The issue reported is that they are unable to login to their laptop.
 </p>
 <br />